quillaja/mtcam/README.md

     2. javascript (client.js)
         1. timelapse.js or gallery.js for the "moving picture" display?
     3. style (style.css)
+7. Weather
+    1. write scraper to get weather data for each (US) mountain each hour
+        1. data: min temp, max temp, temp, wind spd, wind gust, wind direction, amount rain, amount snow
+        2. DONE (yes, get all) - also get this data? probabilty of precip, sky cover (%), ...
+        3. DONE - convert values to float, datetime; convert to correct units (knots->mph)
+        4. do NOT invert wind direction--this will be done only when a bokeh plot is requested.
+    2. update model.py
+        1. class(es) for weather data, FK to Mountain
+        2. add flag to Mountain indicating if its weather should/n't be queried?

 # API
 Was previously in `api.md`.